abdulsamad/peek-history/README.md

 - Delete specific or all history
 - Reopen closed tabs (Full session)
 - Restore sessions from other devices
-- Can be fully controlled with keyboard
+- Can be fully controlled with a keyboard
 - Infinite scrolling

 ### ⌨ Keyboard Shortcuts